DHTMLX/docs-todolist/docs/api/events/unindenttask_event.md

 ### Description

-@short: fires when the nesting level of a task is promoted by one
+@short: Fires when the nesting level of a task is promoted by one

 ### Usage